Information is culled from the newspapers, for more on the Toronto and Wrestling history I encourage you to visit both

 On Oct 23 1931 Marsh writes that Corcoran is moving his show to the Coliseum for the nights card.
 That he 'is probably trying to get the boys used to the wide open spaces; for the shows Corcoran runs in the future are going to be at the new Maple Leaf Gardens'.
 He adds that the MLG people have a boxing license and have hooked up with Corcoran for the wrestling end.

 The Oct 23 show draws over 7,000 to the Coliseum to see George Zaharias battle Mike Romano and Hewitt writes that 'when the Queensbury club stages its championship bout at the new Maple Leaf Gardens on Nov 19 a record wrestling crowd is likely to attend'.
 The 7,000 is to date one of the largest crowds to see pro wrestling in Toronto.

 Corcoran brings in World champ Jim Londos for the Nov 5 card to introduce him to Toronto fans matching him with Romano.
 Romano is said to be runner up in the New York Tournament conducted to provide an opponent at Madison Square Garden for Londos and is sufficient indication as to the caliber of bout presented to fans here by the Queensbury club.

-The reported attendance was 15,800 and Corcoran was off and running.
+For the first MLG show on Nov 19 1931 reported attendance was 15,800 and Corcoran was off and running.
 Lou Marsh wrote that it brought in $13,000 from paid tickets as many more were invited guests.
-Another 2,000 more said be outside unable to get in.
+Another 2,000 more said to be outside unable to get in.